smartobjectoriented/soo/doc/source/aarch64.rst

 Constants:

 - TEXT_OFFSET = 0x800000
+- PHYS_OFFSET = 0x40000000

 ~~~~~~~~~
 Bootstrap
 ~~~~~~~~~

-- U-boot prepare the image header as expected by Linux:
+- The kernel image must have a valid header (used by U-boot) as follows:

 .. code-block:: c